 Once you have made your initial appointment, you can pre-register by clicking on the links for New Patient Forms below.
 Simply download, print, and complete the forms prior to your arrival.
 Doing so will make your first visit more efficient and allow us to spend more time focusing on you and your needs.

-Upon request, you will receive a receipt with diagnostic codes, procedure codes, and Laura’s license number.
+Upon request, you will receive a receipt with diagnostic codes, procedure codes, and Laura and/or Megan’s license number.
 This will provide the necessary information for reimbursement from your insurance company, Health Care Savings Account (HSA), and/or Flexible Spending Account (FSA).

-Laura does not accept Medicare.
+Laura and Megan do not accept Medicare.
 Patients cannot bill or be reimbursed by Medicare or your secondary insurance for her services.
-Laura’s services will be a “non-covered service” by Medicare.
+Our services will be a “non-covered service” by Medicare.
 If you have a physician’s order for physical therapy and would like to utilize services through Medicare, you need to seek a Medicare certified provider.

 HMO Benefit Exception

 HMO insurance companies will not reimburse you unless you are able to obtain a benefit exception for a medical necessity.
 Some patients have been able to do this based upon medical necessity for aquatic physical therapy and the lack of any other specialized provider who practices in a therapeutic pool in their geographic area.

 Important questions for you to ask your insurance company to help you understand your policy, benefits and reimbursement: